github/elastomer-client/docs/cluster.md

 API endpoints dealing with cluster level information and settings are found in the [`Cluster`](lib/elastomer/client/cluster.rb) class.
-Each of these methods corresponds to an API endpoint described in the ElasticSearch documentation (linked to above).
+Each of these methods corresponds to an API endpoint described in the Elasticsearch documentation (linked to above).
 The params listed in the documentation can be passed to these methods, so we do not take too much trouble to enumerate them all.